Women's ADHD and Autism:

 My approach is collaborative, supportive, and tailored—creating a space where you can feel understood and be fully yourself.

-I work in a relational attachment-focussed way which can help neurodivergent people, including those diagnosed with (or suspecting) ADHD, autism, and AuDHD, to explore how past and present relationships have sometimes shaped self-image, masking, and emotional patterns.
-By building a safe, attuned therapeutic relationship, this therapy can support long-term authenticity, clearer boundaries, and more secure, fulfilling connections in everyday life.
+I work in a relational attachment-focussed way with the aim of helping people, including those diagnosed with (or suspecting) ADHD, autism, and AuDHD, to explore how past and present relationships and experiences have shaped their self-image, proclivity to mask certain unwanted or unaffirmed traits, as well as their emotional patterns.
+By building a safe, attuned therapeutic relationship, this type of therapy supports authenticity, clearer boundaries, and more secure, fulfilling connections in everyday life.

 What is Neurodivergence?